dhimmel/gene-ontology/_includes/options.md

 + **Propagation**: In general, genes (or gene products) are annotated to the most specific GO term possible.
-Propagation refers to transmitting a term's annotations to all of that term's ancestors.
+Propagation refers to transmitting a term's annotations to each ancestor of that term.
 For most use cases, propagated annotations are desired.
-+ **Vocabulary**: Annotations are provided as Entrez Gene Identifiers or as symbols.
++ **Vocabulary**: Annotations are provided as Entrez Gene identifiers or as symbols.
 + **Coding**: Annotations can be limited to protein-coding genes.
 In practice, very few annotations refer to noncoding genes.